 Laurie commenced with Mitchell Shire Council in February 2016.
 He brought substantial expertise and experience in directing and managing corporate services within the local government, not-for-profit and small business sectors.
 Laurie has held numerous leadership roles throughout his career, including having served as Director of Finance and Director of Corporate Services at Whittlesea Council in the 1990s.

 Passionate about delivering high quality customer service to both internal and external clients, Laurie’s strong community focus and values system position him to work well as part of Council’s Executive Leadership Team.

-As Director Governance and Corporate Performance, Laurie’s leadership portfolio comprises:
+As Director Organisational Performance, Laurie’s leadership portfolio includes:

 - Finance and Assets

 - People and Culture

 Highly qualified for the Director Governance and Corporate Performance role, Laurie has an MBA, a BBus Accounting and is a qualified CPA.